mathematico-org/mathematico-web/src/pure/quadratics/points-of-intersection/problems/huBrcjJp.md

 \end{aligned}
 $$

 The discriminant is negative, so the parabola and line never intersect.

+Now let's let $x = 0$.
+For the parabola, $y = 2$ and for the line $y = -8$.
-Since the parabola is convex, this must mean the parabola lies entirely above the line.
-(If any point on the parabola were below the line, they would have to intersect eventually.)
+Therefore the point on the parabola lies above the point on the line.
+But since the parabola and line never intersect, then all points on the parabola must lie above the line.

 :::